 Consider getting in early with a LISA, too

-If you invest in a stocks and shares LISA with Nutmeg, we’ll invest that extra 25% on your contributions as soon as they come in, whereas other providers may hold that bonus in cash.
-Investing the bonus right away means your overall pot has more time in the markets and has a better chance of benefitting from compounding over time.
+If you invest in a stocks and shares LISA with Nutmeg, we’ll invest that extra 25% on your contributions as soon as they come in.
+Investing the bonus right away means your overall pot has more time in the markets and has a better chance of benefiting from compounding over time.

 Be an early bird

-Remember, whichever type of ISA works for you, the sooner you start saving, the sooner you’ll be on the way to reaching your financial goals.
+Remember, whichever type of ISA works for you, the sooner you start, the sooner you’ll be on the way to reaching your financial goals.

 Nutmeg calculations using data from Macrobond AB.
 Market indices used are FTSE All Share total return index and BofAML Gilts total return index.
 Calculations based on each contribution invested 60% in UK equities and 40% in UK government bonds.
 Returns are market index returns less fees of 1.05% per annum.
 Monthly calculations are based on an investment on the first day of the new tax year and at the start of the next month thereafter.
 Data from 5/4/1999 to 31/3/2020.